Nauj29/Mexico_Basin/README.md

-# Dataset Hydraulics Units in Mexico Basin
+# Dataset Hydrogeological Units in Mexico Basin
 This dataset contains Hydrogeological Sections created with Python and Qgis in the Mexico Basin.

 ## Tabla de Contenidos